-Phobias are characterized by significant distress and often lead to the person avoiding the source of their fear.
-A person who is experiencing a phobia that is interfering with their everyday life should consider undergoing treatment for their phobia, as outcomes for professional care are typically favorable.
+Phobias are characterized by significant distress and often cause a person to avoid the source of their fear or suffer from extreme anxiety when faced with it.
+Someone experiencing a phobia that is interfering with everyday life should consider undergoing treatment for their phobia, as outcomes for professional care are typically favorable.

 While most people have heard of common phobias, like the fear of heights (acrophobia) or the fear of spiders (arachnophobia), there are many strange, less talked about phobias.
-Here is a list of 21 weird phobias you may have never heard of:
+Here is a list of 21 weird and rare phobias you may have never heard of.

 1. Arachibutyrophobia (Fear of peanut butter sticking to the roof of your mouth)

-Arachibutyrophobia can stem from a greater phobia of things that are sticky or a fear of choking.
-It may also stem from a traumatic incident with peanut butter such as choking on or being allergic to it.
+Arachibutyrophobia is a rare phobia that can stem from a greater phobia of sticky things or a fear of choking.
+It may also stem from a traumatic incident with peanut butter, such as choking on or being allergic to it.

 2. Nomophobia (Fear of being without your mobile phone)